eclipse/kapua/deployment/openshift/sso/README.md

 This directory contains a setup for enabling single-sign-on (SSO) with Kapua using [Keycloak](http://www.keycloak.org/).

-In a nutshell you will need to install Kapua into OpenShift and then run the `deploy`script.
+In a nutshell you will need to install Kapua into OpenShift, build the Keycloak image and then run the `deploy`script.
+The Keycloak image is built through the `deploy` script.
 A set of environment variables can be used to provide SMTP settings in order to add new Keycloak users by sending out registration e-mails.

-For more information see the [developer manual](https://download.eclipse.org/kapua/docs/develop/developer-guide/en/sso.html#openshift).
+For more information see the [developer manual](https://download.eclipse.org/kapua/docs/develop/developer-guide/en/sso.html).

 ### Accessing Keycloak component